 For one thing, hospitals can be dead zones for cell service—and it’s no accident.
 In some areas, the walls are built to keep X-rays from penetrating, but those heavy-duty designs also make it hard for a cell phone signal to make it through, says board-certified pediatrician Jarret Patton, MD, FAAP, founder of DoctorJarret.
 Pagers, on the other hand, have an easier time getting through.
-But even outside hospital walls, this is why smartphones suddenly get so slow.

 Pagers don’t have that same problem though.
 Their signals are sent as very high frequency radio signals that get a range similar to an FM radio broadcast.
 Plus, unlike cell signals, which only go to the nearest cell tower, pages send to multiple satellites.
 “This redundancy increases reliability of the message getting through because if one tower is down, the others are usually working,” says Shoshana Ungerleider, MD, internist at California Pacific Medical Center.
+Doctors also wish you knew the truth about these health myths that make doctors cringe.

 It’s possible to buy a cell phone signal booster for better reception, but industrial-level boosters can cost thousands of dollars each.
 “It is a price many hospitals are unwilling to pay,” says Dr. Patton.
 “This leaves the job to a pager.”